 Learning Download: How to Grow Tansy

 Tansy is an herb with yellow blooms that is often used to repel insects, ants and mice from the garden.
+Tansy is a perennial that originated in Europe and was used medicinally in the past.
 In addition to repelling pests, tansy can replenish the soil with potassium.
-Tansy is even sometimes considered an invasive weed, as it easily reseeds itself and spreads quickly.
-Tansy is a member of the daisy family and can reach up to 4 feet in height.
+Tansy is even sometimes considered an invasive weeds, as it easily reseeds itself and spreads quickly.
+Tansy is a member of the daisy family and can reach up to 4 feet in height .
+It has fern-like leaves.
+Tansy can be used to flavor stews and more, but only a small amount should be used at a time.